-Directions For How To Make Your Footprint Snowman Decoration:
+Directions For How To Make Your Footprint Snowman Art Decoration:

-Start by grabbing your blue construction paper, your white paint and…your child’s foot!
-Have them stand over the construction paper and hold your shoulder while you paint the bottom of his/her foot.
+Start by grabbing your blue paper, your white paint and…your child’s foot!
+Have them stand over the construction paper and hold your shoulder while you paint the bottom of your child’s foot.
 Carefully place their foot on the paper and gently press down making sure each toe touched the paper to leave a complete white footprint.
 Once this is done, use a baby wipe to clean their foot or carry them to the sink.

 Time for the next easy step.
-While you let the snowman dry, grab the black paper and brown paper.
+While you let the snowmen footprints dry, grab the black paper and brown paper.
 Draw a hat on the black paper and arms on the brown paper.
 If your child can use scissors, let the cut out the hat and arms or cut them out for them if needed (they will have the opportunity to glue in a bit!).
 Once your snowman body is dry, take your scissors and cut out the snowman.
 We left a little edge around ours.

 Next, take your markers and let your child draw the snowman’s eyes, carrot nose, mouth and buttons.
 This is a great chance for them to express a little creativity and individualize it however they like.
 For example, add a scarf.
 Once the drawings are done, it’s time to finish the craft by gluing the arms and hat on.